yi-miao/yi-miao/README.md

 Credit Risk, Operational Risk, Liquidity Risk and Technologies.

 With my education background on Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
-OCP DBA, SCEA, PMP and CIM many years ago, I recently some time to persue my personal interests in some areas
+OCP DBA, SCEA, PMP and CIM many years ago, I recently have some time to persue my personal interests in
-of Data Science, focused on Computer Vision and Machine Learning perticularly.
+some areas of Data Science, focused on Computer Vision and Machine Learning perticularly.

-I am also interested in reading (history, philosophy and psychology etc.), travel and home renovation.
+I am also interested in investment, reading (history, philosophy and psychology), travel and home renovation.

 BSc EE, Nanjing University of Science and Technology
 MSc EE, Beijing University of Aeronautics and Astronautics